 - Needs to process user plane data for extracting traffic characteristics.

-SMF:
+UPF:

-- Needs to forward user plane packets to NWDAF
+- Needs to report URL, Domain name part, and IP 3-tuples of packets from unknown application to NWDAF.

 - Needs to provide requested sessions statistics including data volume, data duration, QoS flow bit rate and packet transmission.

+NEF (PFDF):

+- Supports to consume new PFD information from NWDAF.

+- Supports to check if new PFD information has been locally stored or stored in the UDR, if not, the NEF should store new PFD information into the UDR.